Skip to main content

 View Categories

-AI Concierge: Privacy, Data, and Cost Controls
+AI Concierge: Privacy, Data & Cost Controls

 3. That prompt is sent to OpenRouter (openrouter.ai) over HTTPS.